-- Availability of transport to work – good roads or train/bus links.
+- Availability of transport to work – good roads or public transport links.

 - Proximity to good schools – particularly if you are relying on the public education system.